Jonathan2251/lbd/source/about.rst

 :ref:`sec-funccall`:

 This chapter details the implementation of function calls in the Cpu0 backend.
 The stack frame, handling incoming & outgoing arguments, and their corresponding standard LLVM functions are introduced.
 Over 700 lines of source code are added.

 :ref:`sec-elf`:

 This chapter details Cpu0 support for the well-known ELF object file format.
 The ELF format and binutils tools are not a part of LLVM, but are introduced.
 This chapter details how to use the ELF tools to verify and analyze the object files created by the Cpu0 backend.
-The ``llvm-objdump -d`` support for Cpu0 which translate elf into hex file format is added in the last section.
+The ``llvm-objdump -d`` support for Cpu0 which translate elf into hex file format is added in the last section of this chapter.

 :ref:`sec-asm`: